tiangolo/docker-auto-labels/README.md

 And for all subsequent deployments, the stateful services will go to the same nodes that they were using.

-For examples on how to use it, check: https://github.com/tiangolo/full-stack

 ## Release Notes

 ### Latest Changes